piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 - Azure DevOps CD pipeline to apply the changes

-### Day 9: Azure DevOps wiki and creating Architectural diagrams
+### Day9: Self Hosted agents on Azure Virtual machine scale sets

+- What is a Virtual machine scale set
+- Microsoft-hosted vs. self-hosted agents
-- Overview of wiki
+- Use case of self-hosted agents
-- Introduction to MarkDown
+- Ways to setup self-hosted agents: VM, VMSS, container
+- Set up a self-hosted agent using VMSS
+- Register the agent on an agent pool
+- Install custom utilities on the agent
+- Use the self-hosted agent on a pipeline
+- Comparison between self-hosted and Microsoft-hosted agents
+- work folder walkthrough on agent

+### Day 10 Managing Containers and Microservices 🐋

+- What is a container
+- Understanding Containers and Docker
-- How we can use Azure DevOps wiki to collaborate on a project
+- How to containerize an application
+- What are Azure container instances(ACI)
+- Difference between Monolithic and Microservice architecture
+- Working with Containers in Azure DevOps CICD Pipeline
+- Sample application: Azure DevOps Pipeline for deploying a sample application to ACI (TBD)

+### Day 11  Kubernetes 🐋

+- Working with Containers in DevOps
+- Orchestrating Microservices with Kubernetes
+- Deploying Microservices
-- Importance of documentation
+- Overview of GitOps
-- How to create effective architectural diagrams
+- Sample application: GitOps Pipeline for deploying a sample application(TBD)

-### Day 10: Security and Permissions in Azure DevOps 🔐
+### Day 12  Security and Permissions in Azure DevOps 🔐

 - Managing Access and Security Settings
 - Implementing Basic Security Practices